 So why the fuss back in 2014 that cost the CEO his job?
 As far as I can see the absolute worse figure to bear in mind is 4.1%.
 That was the same store guest count decline in the United States in 2014.
 A pretty grim figure for sure but there are a couple of points to bear in mind.
 Firstly, that rough patch gets offset somewhat by the international business and gains from pricing and per-capita spending.
 Overall comparable sales for 2014 were only 1% lower than the year before.

 Secondly, I like how McDonald’s managed to respond.
 It tweaks its menu, launches a global advertising campaign via its mega marketing budget, introduces self-ordering kiosks and it’s back to good figures again.
-The comparable sales figures for the three years following 2014 read as follows in the USA: 0.5%, 1.7% and 3.6%.
+The comparable sales figures for the three years following 2014 looks like this for the USA: 0.5%, 1.7% and 3.6%.
 Guest count growth was also back into positive territory last year at 1% in the USA.
 Comparable sales in the USA are up 2.7% so far in 2018.
 As a shareholder I’d wager that the next ten years of 10-Ks won’t show anything materially worse than the last decade’s worth.
 Time will tell.